DennisAXu/About/README.md

 #Simple Data Integration in UE4 by Helios
 Integrating external data sources (i.e Twitter's API, data from an AWS server) into UE4 can be a real hassle for even the most experienced of developers.
 And for developers who primarily use Blueprints visual-scripting to build applications, this hassle becomes a near impossibility.
 More often than not, developers well-versed in handling web requests via simple AJAX calls must write vanilla C++ in UE4 to replicate the same functionality.
 Yuck!

-[insert code snippet showing an attempt at making a web request to Twitter’s API using vanilla C++]

 Enter the **Helios Simple Data Integration (SDI) Plugin**.

 The **Helios SDI Plugin** allows you to integrate external data into your UE4 client by interfacing directly with a web server using auto-generated Blueprints nodes (no more ugly C++ code!).
 With it, you can do things like: